-One of the best thing about resenting brands at music festival is that generally you are having so much fun that it rarely even feels like work.
+One of the best things about representing brands at the music festival is that generally you are having so much fun that it rarely even feels like work.
 This has definitely been my experience working with Toyota over the last two years at the Firefly Music Festival in Dover, DE.

 In case you are not aware of what Firefly is, here’s a little explainer from Wikipedia.